chriskonnertz/string-calc/README.md

+# StringCalc

-## [WIP] PHP calculator for mathematical terms (expressions) passed as strings
+StringCalc is a PHP calculator library for mathematical terms (expressions) passed as strings.

-This library is in a very early state (alpha) and is not stable at the moment.
+´´´´WARNING: This library is in a very early state (alpha) and is not stable at the moment.´´´´

 ## The term